JoinColony/colonyJS/packages/colony-js/docs/api/README.md

 Identifies a motion as a decision

 Usually there's no need to use this directly.
-Use VotingReputation.createDecision instead.

 ___